chivalry/filemaker.vim/README.md

 - Block and in-line comments
 - Confirmed compatibility with MacVim and command-line Vim on OS X.

 The second major feature is snippet support using UltiSnips.
-You don't need UltiSnips to use FileMaker Vim, but you'll definately want it.
+You don't need UltiSnips to use filemaker.vim, but you'll definately want it.
 It allows the typing of triggers followed by a trigger key (generally `tab`) and fills in a snippet based on the trigger.
 Although a textual description won't due the feature justics (see the vidos linked to on the UltiSnips page) as an example, if I type `mid<tab>` I get the following:

     Middle(
       text;